COVID-19 Safety Guidelines

 - Wash hands often

-As an added level of screening, we may be scanning temperatures upon arrival.
+As an added level of screening, we will be scanning temperatures upon arrival.

 Planning Your Visit